MASBrasil/mas-whiteboard-PTBR/README.md

 ## 🌟 Features

-* A simple whiteboard you can draw something on
+* A simple whiteboard you can draw something on!
-* Comes with a marker (7 colors!) tool and a whiteboard wipe
+* Comes with a marker tool, fill tool and a whiteboard wipe
+* ...and with a *real* color palette picker!
-* Use mouse wheel to increase/decrease pen size
+* Use mouse wheel to increase/decrease marker/wipe size
 * Whiteboard contents can be easily saved in one click

 ## 🖼️ Screenshots